tribe-health/hockeypuck/configuration.md

 # Configuration

-Hockeypuck reads a TOML-format configuration file for setting various options on the subsystems and features of the service.
+Hockeypuck reads configuration from a TOML-format configuration file.

 ## Logging